-Taking nutritional Ajwain supplements can benefit Primary Central Nervous System Lymphoma patients on Epirubicin cancer treatment.
-But avoid Ajwain supplements if on Carboplatin treatment for Pineoblastoma.
-Similarly, taking nutritional supplement Ajwain can benefit healthy individuals who are at genetic risk of cancer due to mutation of gene ALK.
-But avoid taking nutritional supplement Ajwain when at genetic risk of cancer due to mutation of gene POLH.
+Taking Ajwain extracts or nutritional supplements may benefit Primary Uterine Undifferentiated Carcinoma patients on Carboplatin treatment over Fava Bean nutritional supplements.
+But Ajwain supplements or Ajwain extracts offer less benefit if on Radiation treatment for Primary Sclerosing Epithelioid Fibrosarcoma compared to Pineapple.
+Similarly, taking nutritional supplements Ajwain may benefit healthy individuals who are at genetic risk of cancer due to mutation of gene MYC over Cayenne Pepper.
+But avoid nutritional supplements Ajwain when at genetic risk of cancer due to mutation of gene.

-Cancer remains an unsolved problem statement.
-The improved availability of personalized treatments and monitoring of cancer via blood and saliva have been significant factors to improve outcomes.
-The earlier the intervention – the better the influence on outcome.
+Genetic variations across cancer patients can be different and hence no two cancers are alike.
+The improved availability of “personalized to genetics” chemotherapy treatments and cancer disease monitoring via blood and saliva have been significant factors to improve outcomes.
+The earlier the lifestyle and treatment intervention – the better the influence on outcome.
 Genetic testing has the potential to assess cancer risk and susceptibility early.
-But besides regular monitoring in most cases there are no therapeutic intervention options available.
-After diagnosis with cancer such as Pineoblastoma or Primary Central Nervous System Lymphoma, the treatments get personalized to tumor genomics and factors like staging of disease, age and gender.
-During cancer remission (after treatment cycle is complete) – monitoring is used for assessment of any relapse and accordingly decide next steps.
-A large majority of cancer patients and those at-risk do take nutritional supplements like Ajwain.
+But for at-risk individuals besides regular monitoring in most cases there are no therapeutic treatment intervention options available.
+After diagnosis with cancer such as Primary Uterine Undifferentiated Carcinoma or Primary Sclerosing Epithelioid Fibrosarcoma, the treatments get personalized to tumor genomics and factors like staging of disease, age and gender.
+During cancer remission (after treatment cycle is complete) – monitoring is used for assessment of any relapse and accordingly decide on next steps.
+A large majority of cancer patients and those at-risk may take nutritional supplements like Ajwain.

-So the question is that are all genetic mutation risks and types of cancers to be considered as one when deciding the use of Ajwain?
-Are the biochemical pathway implications of genetic risk for cancer due to mutation of gene POLH the same as due to mutation of gene ALK?
-Are the implications of Pineoblastoma same as Primary Central Nervous System Lymphoma?
-Is it one and the same if you are on treatment with Carboplatin or on Epirubicin?
+So the question is that are all genetic risks and cancer indications to be considered uniformly when making decisions on the use of Ajwain extracts or nutritional supplements?
+Are the biochemical pathway implications of genetic risk for cancer due to mutation of gene MYC the same as due to mutation of gene?
+Are the implications of Primary Uterine Undifferentiated Carcinoma the same as Primary Sclerosing Epithelioid Fibrosarcoma?
+Is it one and the same if you are on treatment with Radiation or Carboplatin?

 Ajwain is a herb native to Egypt and commonly used as spice, especially in Indian cooking.
 Ajwain is also cultivated in various places such as Iran, Pakistan, Afghanistan, India and even Europe.
 Its seed-like fruits look similar to cumin and caraway.
 Ajwain is rich in antioxidants, vitamins, minerals and fiber.
 It is considered to have anti inflammatory, antioxidant, antibacterial, antifungal, antiparasitic, antifungal and antibacterial properties and has been used in Ayurvedic medicine for centuries.
 (Mohammad Hossein Boskabady et al, Biomed Res Int., 2014)